 Currently, there are 2.6 million single fathers in the United States, including those both by choice and chance, and while there is little research on just how many are by choice, it’s suspected that this is also a growing population.

-What are the options for becoming a single parent by choice?
+What are the options for becoming a solo parent?

 Single parents by choice have many of the same family-forming options as two-parent families.
 Here are some options to consider when starting a family on your own: